CyberPlataa/CyberPlataa/README.md

 <h1>Hi, I'm Alexis!
 IT/Cybersecurity wanna be.
-These are some of the things I've been working on.</h1>
+These are some of the things I've been working on.
+I'll be sure to constantly update this.
+It's cool to see all the information and skills I pick up on my journey, and it excites me to see it all slowly get bigger with time. </h1>

 <h2>👨‍💻 CyberSecurity Projects:</h2>